dalyIsaac/Whim/docs/script/plugins/overview.md

 # Plugins Overview

-Whim is build around plugins.
+Whim is built around plugins.
 Plugins are referenced using `#r` and `using` statements at the top of the config file.
 Each plugin generally has a `Config` class, and a `Plugin` class, and needs to be added to the <xref:Whim.IPluginManager>.
 For example:

 ```csharp
 BarConfig barConfig = new(leftComponents, centerComponents, rightComponents);